UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 as in this chart.
 This is a compact plot, which makes it easy to compare the different genres, since they are close to each other in the chart.

-We can also clearly see the reason for why the x-axis goes up to such a large max value: There are two movies that grossed highly above the rest!
+We can also clearly see the reason why the x-axis goes up to such a large max value: There are two movies that grossed highly above the rest!